20 Best Blue Mountains Walks (Hiking Guide)

 Important:

-Before heading out to do one of these walks, it’s recommended to check the latest updates on closed areas within the Blue Mountains region on the National Parks website.
+Before heading out to do one of these walks, we recommend checking the latest updates on closed areas in the Blue Mountains on the National Parks website.

 1. Lapstone Zig Zag Walk